epomatti/azure-directory-security/README.md

 🔴🟢 The server will be restarted.

+Management of the forest can be implemented

+Synchronization options are performed in the agent.
+There are two offerings for sync:

+- Entra Connect Cloud Sync
+- Entra Connect V2

+Terraform will also have created an `administrator` account with `Hybrid Identity Administrator` privilege to be used during Entra sync setup.
+Use it to configure synchronization.

 It is possible to configure these types of authentication on Entra ID:

 - Password Hash Synchronization
 - Pass-through Authentication
 - Federated Authentication

-There are two offerings for sync:

-- Entra Connect V2
-- Entra Connect Cloud Sync

-Terraform will also have created an `administrator` account with `Hybrid Identity Administrator` privilege to be used during Entra sync setup.
-Use it to configure synchronization.

-## Entra Connect V2

 ## Cloud Sync